openbpm-platform/openbpm-control/README.md

 You can configure as many connections as needed.

-In the upper right corner, you can see which engine OpenBPM Control is currently connected to.
+In the upper right corner, you can see which engine Flowset Control is currently connected to.

 ![engine-state.png](img/engine-state.png)